 |2.6 mi.
 Northwest of Central Spanish Town||George Dog Island|

-If you'd like to go snorkeling during a boat trip, you might want to check with La Boheme Charters.
+If you're ready to go snorkeling during a boating adventure, you might want to contact La Boheme Charters.
 Pick your adventure.
 They offer half day, full day, and sunset charters aboard La Boheme, a Mark II Gulfstar 60.

 |La Boheme Charters||(284) 541-4861||Central Spanish Town|

 |Sea It Clear||(284) 343-9537||Central Spanish Town|

 |Spirit Of Anegada Day Sails||(284) 499-0901||Central Spanish Town|

 If you're looking for a business offering snorkel rentals, excursions, or similar services, you might want to check with Dive BVI.
 The dive sites that this operation visits regularly are Dog Island, Scrub Island, Ginger Island, Cooper Island, RMS Rhone, and Chikuzen.
 Snorkelers can see the shallow wonders that exist at each location.
 They are located in northern Spanish Town.

 Another company that offers snorkeling related services is Dive BVI.
 If someone you're traveling with wants to get in some scuba diving but you don't know how, give this group a call.
 They have a program which allows snorkelers to ride along and see the sites from a shallow depth as their friends or relatives go deeper.